juanfonsecasolis/juanfonsecasolis.github.io/README.md

 As a consultant, I have worked in software end-to-end (E2E) test automation for US-based clients.
 My expertise has been focused in DotNet, Selenium WebDriver, and nUnit for testing web pages and web services.
 On the manual side, I have performed functional and non-functional testing, like accessibility and load testing with JMeter.
 I am certified tester since 2024 (ISTQB Certified Tester Foundation Level 4.0).

-**Note:** to improve the maintainability of the automation projects and promote the participation of non-programmers I am switching to automation using Python/PyTest with Selenium WebDriver, for web apps, and Appium for mobile applications.
-I'm still open to other languages and tools, like Java, DotNet, Playwright or even Javascript.
-Please read more details [here](https://github.com/juanfonsecasolis-automation/javascript-playwright?tab=readme-ov-file#disclaimer).
+**Note:** to improve the maintainability of the automation projects and promote the participation of non-programmers I am looking forward to write automatation on Python/PyTest with Selenium WebDriver (for web), and Appium (for mobile applications).
+However, I'm still open to other languages and tools, like Java, DotNet, Playwright or even Javascript.
+Please read more details of this recommendation [here](https://github.com/juanfonsecasolis-automation/javascript-playwright?tab=readme-ov-file#disclaimer).

 ## Digital Signal Processing (DSP)
 Please take a look at my DSP projects at [https://github.com/juanfonsecasolis](https://github.com/juanfonsecasolis).